AngieGichane/PLP-Assignments/README.md

 3. Test across different screen sizes.

 # Database Week 1 Asignment
-## Submission Instructions
-📂 Write all your SQL queries in answers.sql file.
-✍️ Answer each question concisely and make sure your queries are clear and correct.
-🗣️ Structure your responses clearly, and use comments if necessary to explain your approach.

 ## 📚 Assignment Questions
 1. Write an SQL query to create a new database called salesDB.
 2. Write an SQL query to drop (delete) the database called demo.

 # Database Week 2 Assignment
-## Submission Instructions
-📂 Write all your SQL queries in answers.sql file.
-✍️ Answer each question concisely and make sure your queries are clear and correct.
-🗣️ Structure your responses clearly, and use comments if necessary to explain your approach.

 ## 📚 Assignment Questions
 1. Write an SQL query to retrieve the checkNumber, paymentDate, and amount from the payments table.
 2. Write an SQL query to retrieve the orderDate, requiredDate, and status of orders that are currently 'In Process' from the orders table.
 Sort the results in descending order of orderDate